 You can also place charts on maps or create just dashboards

 Here is another example of the map created from various widgets, representing an ESX cluster.

 @@img:map-dashboard.png Map Dashboard

-NetCrunch also automatically creates maps for views that can dynamically change (nodes appear or disappear).
-This especially applies to Layer 2 segment maps.
+NetCrunch also creates automatically laid out maps for views that can dynamically change such as Layer 2 segment (physical connections) maps.

-For a larger number of nodes, summary view aggregates statuses in a more concise, per service view.
+For a larger number of nodes, status view aggregates statuses in a concise, per service view.

 @@img:top-charts.png Top Charts